a11yfirst/ckeditor-dev/plugins/a11yheading/README.md

 document via the property `allow_only_one_h1` (true or false).

-NOTE: To promote the use of headings, the recommended placement of the Heading/Paragraph menu button is in the first position of the first row of the editor toolbar.
+NOTE: To promote the use of headings, the recommended placement of the Heading / Paragraph menu button is in the first position of the first row of the editor toolbar.

 ### Examples